Product Liability Case Results

 1-Year-Old Suffocates to Death Due to Negligence of Medical Equipment Provider -- Circuit Court of Blount County, Alabama

 The clients' child was born with, among other things, Tracheal and Bronchiomalacia.
 This condition prevented the child from inhaling like normal healthy children, although he could exhale breaths normally.
-With appropriate surgical intervention at age 4 or 5, the prognosis for the child was "good".
+With appropriate surgical intervention at age 4 or 5, the prognosis for the child was "good."
 During the child's first years of life, however, the child was required to breathe with use of a home ventilation system which was provided by a Birmingham, Alabama medical equipment provider.

 The case was set to be tried in Blount County, Alabama.